Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 single-breasted five-button vest

-Your vest should have at least one button more than your suit.
+Your vest should have at least one more button than your suit.
 Thus, if you’re wearing a three-button suit, your vest should have at least four buttons.

 Double-Breasted Vest